rubenv/node-broadcast-hub/README.md

 ```

 ### `canConnect`
-**Type:** `function (data, cb)`
+**Type:** `function (client, data, cb)`

 A function that can be used to determine whether or not the connecting client is allowed to connect to the broadcast hub.
-The passed `data` object is described on this page: [https://github.com/LearnBoost/socket.io/wiki/Authorizing](https://github.com/LearnBoost/socket.io/wiki/Authorizing).
+The passed `data` object is supplied by the client and can be configured using the `auth` option on the client.

 The result of this authorization check should be passed to the callback `cb`: This function takes two arguments: an error or a boolean value.